-I inherited a garden flat in Four Oaks, conveyancing formalities finalised half a dozen years ago.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Similar properties in Four Oaks with over 90 years remaining are worth £196,000.
-The ground rent is £45 invoiced every year.
-The lease finishes on 21st October 2082
+I invested in buying a garden flat in Four Oaks, conveyancing was carried out July 2003.
+How much will my lease extension cost?
+Comparable properties in Four Oaks with over 90 years remaining are worth £195,000.
+The average or mid-range amount of ground rent is £45 invoiced every year.
+The lease ceases on 21st October 2082

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to supply the actual costs without more comprehensive investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information before seeking the advice of a professional.

 Are all Four Oaks law firms on every lender conveyancing panel?